patricklafrance/shelby/README.md

 Shelby
 ===========

-Shelby is a set of objects that helps to quickly build Knockout view models that will handle most of your business cases.
+Shelby is a set of highly extensible objects to quickly build Knockout view models that will handle most of your application business cases.

 **It provided features to:**

-* Communicate with HTTP endpoints in an asynchronous way with promises
+* Communicate with REST and RPC HTTP endpoints in an asynchronous way with promises.
 * Automatically map or unmap the models observables that are sent or received throught HTTP requests.
 * Create a subscription to track all the changes of multiple observables (including arrays items).
-* Start a transaction on 1 or multiple observables that gives the ability to commit or undo the changes on the observables.
+* Start a transaction on 1 or multiple observables, providing the ability to commit or undo the changes on the observables.
 * Handle the view model lifecycle.

 **Shelby is not:**